sujith-eag/sujith-library/docs/dev-cloud/cclab/lab_4.md

 5. Click Save changes.

 Now whenever you upload a file with the same name, S3 will keep both versions.

-Note: You can view versions by clicking "List versions" in the bucket objects page.
+You can view versions by clicking "List versions" in the bucket objects page.

+> [!NOTE]
+> When you enable versioning, if you overwrite a 1GB file 10 times, you are paying for **11GB** of storage (10 old versions + 1 current).
+You must set up a **Lifecycle Policy** to delete old versions automatically after 30 days to save money.

 ### Restore or Delete a Specific Version